 We’re not safe either.

-Plastic is getting into these water and food supplies which results in us humans ingesting plastic chemicals when we consume things like seafood.
+Plastic is getting into these water and food supplies, which results in humans ingesting plastic chemicals when we consume things like seafood.

-To wrap things up, here are your 4 ways to reduce the use of plastic bags:
+To recap, here are your four ways to reduce the use of plastic bags: